-[61] At common law an arbitral award should not be executed if the particular matter is repugnant to arbitration.
-Furthermore, Cool Ideas sought to draw an analogy with the Recognition and Enforcement of Foreign Arbitral Awards Act and the UNCITRAL Model Law on International Commercial Arbitration.
-But, to the extent that those instruments have any applicability here, they tell against Cool Ideas.
+- [61] At common law an arbitral award should not be executed if the particular matter is repugnant to arbitration.55 Furthermore, Cool Ideas sought to draw an analogy with the Recognition and Enforcement of Foreign Arbitral Awards Act56 and the UNCITRAL Model Law on International Commercial Arbitration.57 But, to the extent that those instruments have any applicability here, they tell against Cool Ideas.
 Both empower a court to refuse to enforce an arbitral award if to do so "would be contrary to public policy" in South Africa.
 For the reasons I have given, enforcing this arbitral award in violation of a statutory prohibition backed by a criminal sanction would be contrary to public policy.
-This is also the approach adopted by academic
+This is also the approach adopted by academic writers.
+Thus, for instance, Butler and Finsen argue that if an arbitral award is "illegal or contrary to public policy" a court may not enforce it.58 - [62] In the premises, Cool Ideas' reliance on the infringement of its section-34 right is misconceived.
+Its access to courts was not denied by the Supreme Court of Appeal majority but, in truth and in fact, the principle of legality, so fundamental to our constitutional project, was correctly upheld.

-&lt;sup>55 Voet 4.8.24.
+55 Voet 4.8.24.

-&lt;sup>56 40 of 1977.
+56 40 of 1977.
 Section 4(1)(a)(ii) reads:

-&quot;A court may refuse to grant an application for an order of court in terms of section 3 if the court finds that . . . enforcement of the award concerned would be contrary to public policy in the Republic".
+[&]quot;A court may refuse to grant an application for an order of court in terms of section 3 if the court finds that . . . enforcement of the award concerned would be contrary to public policy in the Republic".

-&lt;sup>57 1985.
+57 1985.
 Article 36(1)(b)(ii) provides:

-&quot;Recognition or enforcement of an arbitral award, irrespective of the country in which it was made, may be refused only if the court finds that . . . the recognition or enforcement of the award would be contrary to the public policy of this State."
+[&]quot;Recognition or enforcement of an arbitral award, irrespective of the country in which it was made, may be refused only if the court finds that . . . the recognition or enforcement of the award would be contrary to the public policy of this State."